 When researching mutual funds, look for funds with low overall expense ratios.
 To determine whether the fund charges 12b-1 fees, you’ll have to dig into the mutual fund’s prospectus.
 Under the shareholder fees section, it will say how much the fund charges for marketing and distribution or account services.
 This ever-important paperwork is available for review even if you’ve yet to invest in the fund.

 You may also want to consider investing in an exchange-traded fund (ETF) or a passively managed mutual fund.
-Each of these investments track stocks in a particular index, whereas securities are under the maintenance of a manager.
+Each of these investments tracks stocks in a particular index, whereas securities are under the maintenance of a manager.
 Both ETFs and passively managed mutual funds have low expense ratios because of the lack of a manager.

 Tips for Building a Strong Investment Portfolio